peterlil/script-and-templates/azure-services/identity/on-behalf-of-flow-sample.md

 dotnet new webapi --auth SingleOrg -o obo-api-server
 ```

-Get the application url for the web app to be used in callback configurations.

 Open a bash shell and navigate to the directory where the `dotnet new...` commands were executed.

 _(bash)_